kubeflow/website/content/en/docs/components/katib/katib-config.md

 These settings are related to Katib Metrics Collectors, where:

 - key = `metrics-collector-sidecar`
-- value = corresponding settings JSON for each Metrics Collector.
+- value = corresponding JSON settings for each Metrics Collector kind.

 Example for the `File` Metrics Collector with all settings: